ace139/image_similarity_search_qdrant_titan_multimodal/README.md

 ## Prerequisites
 - Python environment managed with `uv` (already set up).
-- AWS credentials configured (environment variables or `~/.aws/credentials`).
+- AWS credentials configured via environment variables (e.g., `AWS_ACCESS_KEY_ID`) or an AWS profile (by setting `AWS_PROFILE` in `.env`).
 - Proper IAM permissions (see [IAM Permissions](#-iam-permissions) section below).
-- Access to Amazon Bedrock in your chosen region and model access to `amazon.titan-embed-image-v1`.
+- Access to Amazon Bedrock in your chosen region and model access to:
+  - `amazon.titan-embed-image-v1` (Titan Multimodal Embeddings)
+  - Claude Sonnet via Bedrock Converse (set `CLAUDE_VISION_MODEL_ID` to an inference profile ID/ARN)
+- A running Qdrant vector database (local Docker or managed/cloud).
+The app connects via `QDRANT_URL` and ensures the target collection and payload indexes.
-- An existing S3 bucket where images and embeddings will be stored.
+- An S3 bucket where images and embedding JSON artifacts will be stored.
-- An existing S3 Vectors bucket and index for similarity search.

 ## Install dependencies
 ```bash